Speaker Verification with Speech-Aware LLMs: Evaluation and Augmentation

 We proposed a lightweight augmentation that injects frozen ECAPA-TDNN speaker embeddings into an LLM through a learned projection and LoRA adaptation.
 On TinyLLaMA-1.1B, the resulting model approaches the performance of a dedicated ECAPA-TDNN system while preserving a natural-language interface.

 Overall, our results suggest a practical path toward speaker-aware LLMs by explicitly integrating strong speaker representations rather than relying on implicit learning.
 Nevertheless, our evaluation is limited by the coarse and model-dependent nature of confidence-based scoring for closed systems, as well as by parsing failures in some APIs, which constrain direct comparisons.
+If this article show the technical possibility to augment LLMs with speaker verification capabilities, the computing cost both at training and inference remains orders of magnitude higher than traditional dedicated systems.
 Future work will explore more robust scoring strategies and extend this framework toward temporally resolved speaker modeling, enabling tasks such as diarization and multi-talker conversation analysis within speech-aware LLMs.